-How Can I Increase my Metabolism?
+How Can I Increase My Metabolism?

 There are two ways to get rid of that weight, and they both have to do with your basal metabolic rate.
-Basal metabolic rate refers to the amount of calories your body burns when at rest.
+Basal metabolic rate refers to the number of calories your body burns when at rest.
 If you intake fewer calories than you burn in a day, you lose weight.

-Building muscle mass in the long run helps you burn body fat even without dieting, because larger muscles burn more energy even when at rest.
+Building muscle mass, in the long run, helps you burn body fat even without dieting because larger muscles burn more energy even when at rest.
 This increases your Basal Metabolic Rate and makes it even easier to burn calories through diet and exercise.